-9 Record Keeping
+11. Record Keeping

 - Well-kept records are essential to good child protection practice.
-Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, are be recorded in writing on the school's safeguarding incident / concern form. - Child Protection records will usually record facts and not personal opinions.
-If a staff member records an opinion, this should be made explicit in the recording. - A body map will be completed if injuries or marks have been observed. - Photographs of injuries should NOT be taken by staff; staff should use body maps to detail concerns.
+Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in the child's safeguarding record. - Safeguarding records will usually record facts and not personal opinions.
+If a staff member records an opinion, such as this should be made explicit in the recording. - A body map will be completed if injuries or marks are observed, with an accompanying detailed and objective written description. - Staff should NOT take photographs of injuries; staff should use body maps and written descriptions to detail concerns.
 Taking photos of injuries can be traumatic and distressing for children and staff.
-Staff should not examine a child and should only record what they can see. - If photos of injuries are required for evidence purposes, this should be directed/carried out by the Police.
-If you are asked to take photos of an injury by a social worker or police officer clearly state in the records who asked you to do this, name, date, time, and ensure you record the individuals rationale behind this decision.
-Staff can challenge this request if they do not feel comfortable and wait for a Social worker/ Police officer to attend. - Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated by the member of staff making the report.
-If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Visitors are given a safeguarding leaflet that explains safeguarding procedures and how to report concerns. - Blank safeguarding forms are stored in the safeguarding.
-They are also emailed to all members of staff at the start of the academic year. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Staff should not examine a child and should only record what they can see. - If, in exceptional circumstances, photos of injuries are required for evidence purposes, this should be carried out by specialist police officers.
+If for some reason, you are directed to take photos of an injury by a social worker or police officer, only do so on receipt of an email confirming the name of the person requesting, their role, the date, time, and the rationale behind this decision.
+Staff can challenge this request if they do not feel comfortable and wait for a social worker/ Police officer to attend.

+Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated by the member of staff making the report.
+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL.

+Record of concern forms are kept in the staff room, school office, shared area on staff network and emailed to all staff at the start of the year.

+- Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
 Safeguarding records are highly confidential and shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
 These will be given to the new DSL, within 5 days of the child starting at their new school and a receipt of delivery will be obtained.

-10 Child protection files
+12. Child protection files